swcarpentry/shell-novice/04-loop.md

 > A loop is a way to do many things at once --- or to make many mistakes at
 > once if it does the wrong thing.
 One way to check what a loop *would* do
 > is to echo the commands it would run instead of actually running them.
-> For example, we could write our file renaming loop like this:
+> For example, we could write our file copying loop like this:
 >
 > ~~~
 > for filename in *.dat